Lesterpaintstheworld/terminal-velocity/evaluation/reports.md

   - A few technical claims regarding AI capabilities need further verification against current research.
   - The pacing in some scenes could be improved to maintain reader interest.
 - **Recommendations**:
+  - Include a section in the specifications that explicitly defines quality assessment criteria to guide evaluations.
+  - Provide more detailed examples in the style guide to enhance clarity.
+- **Specifications Review**: The specifications document outlines key deliverables and quality metrics effectively but lacks a dedicated section for quality assessment criteria.
+- **Style Guide Review**: The style guide provides clear guidelines on tone and formatting, essential for maintaining consistency.
+- **Quality Issues Identified**:
+  - Some character motivations lack depth and clarity, particularly in Act 1.
+  - A few technical claims regarding AI capabilities need further verification against current research.
+  - The pacing in some scenes could be improved to maintain reader interest.
+- **Recommendations**:
   - Include a section in the specifications that explicitly defines quality assessment criteria.
   - Provide more detailed examples in the style guide to enhance clarity.
 - **Quality Issues Identified**: